Germinating plant seeds – A General Guide

 There are various methods out there on how to germinate plant seeds.
 To get the best results, it is best to first select good seeds.
 Germinate multiple seeds at once as not all seeds will successfully germinate.

-Seeds can be seasonal and may go dormant in winter.
-A few things to consider.
+Seeds can be seasonal and may go dormant in winter, plant them in warm seasons.

 - Where will seeds be sourced.